-In addition, we examined interactions between body awareness group and coherence in the prediction of all variables of interest including suppression, reappraisal, and well-being.
-Body awareness group did not moderate any of these effects (all p's >.20; see supplemental content for full details).
-We also examined coherence and coherence-well-being correlations for each of the physiological channels independently (including IBI, EPT, SCL, FPT, FPA, SBP, DBP, and MAP).
+FPT, FPA, SBP, DBP, and MAP).
 Coherence scores for each of the physiological channels were generally positively correlated, and the direction of effects on well-being were similar across channels.
-Effect sizes ranged from .01 to .29, and suggested that associations between coherence and well-being may be strongest for measures that reflect sympathetic nervous system activity (e.g., skin conductance; see Supplemental Table 7).
+Effect sizes ranged from .01 to .29, and suggested that associations between coherence and well-being may be strongest for measures that reflect sympathetic nervous system activity (e.g., skin conductance; see supplemental Table 7, which is available in the online supplemental material).